Hyperba/Hyperba/README.md

 ## 🚀 About Me

-- 🎯 19 y/o developer on a mission to escape the traditional path and **build SaaS tools** that solve real-world problems.
+- 🎯 Developer on a mission to escape the traditional path and **build SaaS tools** that solve real-world problems.
 - 📚 Currently learning and working with **React.js**, **Supabase**, **Node.js**, and **Python**.
 - 🧠 I build tools that combine **AI + automation** to solve specific, high-impact pain points.
 - 🔥 I love **entrepreneurship, product design, and creative problem-solving**.